-4.1.4 An examination of the sources of potential clean hydrogen, including, but not limitedto, wind, solar, biogas and nuclear.
+4.1.4 | An examination of the sources of potential clean hydrogen, including, but not limited to, wind, solar, biogas and nuclear.

-- 20 4.1.4.1 Findings - 21 Strategen examined the production potential of clean hydrogen from five carbon-neutral resources - 22 solar, onshore wind, offshore wind, biogas102, and nuclear that may be utilized to power water - 23 splitting technologies such as electrolysis.
-This analysis aimed (1) to set a ceiling for hydrogen - 24 production in Connecticut based on limitations imposed by land quantity, natural resource quality, - system efficiency, and price forecasts and (2) to approximate production price points for hydrogen - sourced from different types of clean energy, considering federal incentives from the IRA. - 27
+Strategen examined the production potential of clean hydrogen from five carbon-neutral resources - solar, onshore wind, offshore wind, biogas, and nuclear - that may be utilized to power water splitting technologies such as electrolysis.
+This analysis aimed (1) to set a ceiling for hydrogen production in Connecticut based on limitations imposed by land quantity, natural resource quality, system efficiency, and price forecasts and (2) to approximate production price points for hydrogen sourced from different types of clean energy, considering federal incentives from the IRA.